Hamidou Diallo injury: Thunder G leaves on stretcher

 — Up The Thunder (@UpTheThunder) November 22, 2018

+The Thunder didn’t immediately announce the extent of the injury, but The Athletic reported “positive news for Oklahoma City” that Diallo suffered a sprained ankle in the “gruesome-looking injury.”
+The report, which cited unidentified league sources, said Diallo would undergo further tests on Thursday.

-Diallo went up for a rebound when he got tied up with Warriors forward Jonas Jerebko and came down on his left ankle, having his knee buckle under him.
+On the play in which he was injured, Diallo went up for a rebound and got tied up with Warriors forward Jonas Jerebko.
+Diallo came down on his left ankle and his knee buckled under him.

+Russell Westbrook’s triple-double led the Thunder to a 123-95 win over Golden State, which lost its fourth straight.

-The 20-year-old was taken in the second round by the Nets in the 2018 NBA Draft and had his draft rights traded to the Thunder.
+Diallo, 20, was taken in the second round by the Nets in the 2018 NBA Draft but his draft rights were traded to the Thunder.

-He hit the national scene in 2017 when he nearly went in the draft despite having not played at the college level as he was redshirted in his first season.
+He hit the national scene in 2017 when he nearly went in the draft despite not having played at the college level as he was redshirted in his first season at Kentucky.